old-raspberryeuphoria/talesofgalaxy-api/README.md

 ### Tales of Galaxy API

 This is the API repository for Tales of Galaxy, a role-playing forum board using NodeJS with Koa.
+The previous version was started with Symfony (see https://github.com/saberCoffee/talesofgalaxy).
+In the near future, the front-end of the current version will be set in another repository.

 ## Requirements